This Handbook contains everything you need to know about this Secret Compass Epic expedition to Madagascar.

 Keep your eyes open for elusive lemurs en route.

-You need to be at the team hotel in Antananarivo (Tana) by 1800 on the 28 April 2018 and the expedition officially ends after breakfast on the 13 May 2018 although you are free to depart anytime on the 13 May.
+You need to be at the team hotel in Antananarivo (Tana) by 1800 on Day 1 and the expedition officially ends after breakfast on Day 16 although you are free to depart anytime on the this day.
 There are lots of flight options however we advise allowing longer than usual between connections to help your bags make it onto the same plane!

 Visas are your responsibility and are required for entry to Madagascar for British Nationals (see below).
 Please check visa requirements and specifics for other nationalities.